-- The paper has three field trips that occur in February before the first semester starts:
+The paper has two field trips that occur in February before the first semester starts:

-Note: To pass GEOL 344 you must pass all three components:1) Pounawea, 2) Hakataramea and 3) the Benmore Dam exercise.
-Failing any one component will mean failing the paper as a whole.
+Note: To pass GEOL 344 you must attend the pre-field school meeting all field schools, classes, and labs and pass all components.
+Failing any one component will mean failing the whole paper.

 - Teaching Arrangements

-- Fieldwork: Three field schools/trips occur in February before the first semester:
+Fieldwork: Two field schools/trips occur in February before the first semester.